bijiuni/compu_bio/Lab5/README.md

 ## Overview

 The aim of this lab is to run RNAfold package to obtain secondary structures of folded RNA.
 The inputs are nucleic sequences and possibly constraints.
-All sequences and riboswitch scenarios were obatined from the paper by Penchovsky and	Breaker.
+All sequences and riboswitch scenarios were obatined from the paper written by Penchovsky and	Breaker.

 ## Understanding the Paper

-Will	the	AND-1	riboswitch	cleave	itself	when	both	of	its	OBS	are	bound?
+*Q* Will	the	AND-1	riboswitch	cleave	itself	when	both	of	its	OBS	are	bound?
+Yes it will.

 Will	the	OR-1	riboswitch	cleave	itself	when	neither	of	its	OBS	are	bound?